 Plotting data

-The Python Control Toolbox contains a number of functions for plotting input/output responses in the time and frequency domain, root locus diagrams, and other standard charts used in control system analysis, for example:
+The Python Control Systems Toolbox contains a number of functions for plotting input/output responses in the time and frequency domain, root locus diagrams, and other standard charts used in control system analysis, for example:

 bode_plot(sys)